Print or download “by chapter” doesn’t work in the following situations:

-There are a few publishers who have set more restrictive limits on books they provide.
-These publishers include:
+A few publishers have set more restrictive limits for copy and print; they include:

 - CQ Press

-- Taylor & Francis (except Informa) print and download limit of 30 pages
+- Taylor & Francis – limits to printing 30 pages

-There are a few resellers who have more restrictive limits on ebrary SITES they provide.
-These include:
+There are a few resellers who have different limits on ebrary SITES they provide; these include:

 - Al Manhal